MicrosoftDocs/visualstudio-docs/docs/test/lab-management/using-a-lab-environment-for-your-application-lifecycle.md

 ## Use the Visual Studio Lab Management features of Microsoft Test Manager

-You can create and manage lab environments with the Visual Studio Lab Management features of Microsoft Test Manager when you use Visual Studio Enterprise or Visual Studio Test Professional.
+You can create and manage lab environments with the Visual Studio Lab Management features of Microsoft Test Manager when you use Visual Studio 2017 Enterprise edition.

 Lab Management automatically installs test agents on every machine in your environment.

-If you use Lab Management in conjunction with System Center Virtual Machine Manager (SCVMM), you can also get these benefits when you use lab environments:
+If you use Lab Management in conjunction with System Center Virtual Machine Manager (SCVMM), you also get these benefits when you use lab environments:

 * **Quickly reproduce machine configurations** - You can store collections of virtual machines that are configured to recreate typical production environments.
 You can then perform each test run on a new copy of a stored environment.

-* **Reproduce the exact conditions of a bug** - When a test run fails, you can store a copy of the state of your lab environment, and access it from your build results or a work item.
+* **Reproduce the exact conditions of a bug** - When a test run fails, you can store a copy of the state of your lab environment and access it from your build results or a work item.

 * **Run multiple copies of a lab environment at the same time** - You can run multiple copies of your lab environment at the same time without naming conflicts.